 Touring or Seeking Medical Treatment in America with a B-2 Tourist Visa

 Those wishing to tour America for pleasure, or who come for short-term medical treatment, may obtain an application for a B-2 Tourist Visa.
-Qualifications to obtain a B-2 visa are similar as those for a B-1 visa, and our Phoenix tourist visa attorneys can help you through every step to ensure your petition is filed properly and in a timely manner.
+Qualifications to obtain a B-2 visa are similar to those for a B-1 visa, and our Phoenix tourist visa attorneys can help you through every step to ensure your petition is filed properly and in a timely manner.